-Crocker Search for American Living.
-Participation by both Homemakers of Tomorrow), a program sponsored by General Mills, gets underway Tuesday. lity for family leadership in More than 750, 000 high school American culture today, is seniors here and throughout the the reason behind the change country will join in written velopments of Optical Science. knowledge and attitude examinations which will determine individual college scholarship p.m. and every
+The 20th Annual Betty Crock- year, has been made a permaer Search for Leadership in Fa- nent part of the Betty Crocker Crocker Search for American Homemakers of Tomorrow), a males and females, a reflec-Doctors Clinic, Crockett County \$111,000 college scholarship program sponsored by General Mills, gets underway Tuesday. lity for family leadership in More than 750, 000 high school American culture today, is seniors here and throughout the the reason behind the change country will join in written velopments of Optical Science. knowledge and attitude examifirst time in 20 years. nations which will determine individual college scholarship awards of \$500 to \$5,000.
 Male student eligibility for the educational program, initiated for the first time last